0cjs/8bitdev/src/objects.md

       5     Sign bit: floats, ...
       4     Number, including modular
       3     Atomic (?)

+- __free block__: The next _len_ bytes (always even) are free and may
+  be allocated. _len_ may be 0 indicating that the free space is just the word containing the header itself.

 - __env-header__: _len=6_.
 The header record for an environment.
 The data are as follows.
 All pointers may be `nil` for no value.